mateusz/tfexample/README.md

 # Terraform example

-This example let's you create an AWS EC2 instance you can log in to via SSH.
+This example lets you create an AWS EC2 instance you can log in to via SSH.

 ## Preparation